Monday, January 12, 2009

-Most fundamentally, this is an issue for the Catholic and Orthodox churches, but Protestants are not exempt from attempting to rest the gravitas to state what the scriptures do not, clearly, on the backs of the church fathers.
-The faith was once delivered to the saints, and written about by those that did the entrusting.
-Therefore, the scripture itself stands as the only objective basis for knowing what the unfiltered, untainted faith is.
-When I met Jesus personally, in my first few days as a Christian, he did not tell me to look to my elders to understand the faith, he told me to look to the Bible.
-Since then, and hopefully always, my only rule of faith and conduct is the Bible.
+For the Catholic and Orthodox churches this certainly is a critical issue, but Protestants are not exempt from resting the warrant to state what the scriptures do not on the backs of the church fathers.
+The faith was once delivered to the saints, and written about by those that did that entrusting.
+No one else but them is a reliable authority for doctrine and practice.
+Therefore, the scripture itself stands as the only objective basis for knowing what the unfiltered, untainted faith is and how it is to be practiced.

 2 comments: